michelderu/wikipedia-langflow-streamlit/README.md

-# Wikipedia - What's up in the world?
-(Front-end)
+# Enterprise grade real-time RAG pipeline on Wikipedia content
 This project is part of the following Github projects:
 - [Wikipedia - What's up in the world?
 (Back-end)](https://github.com/michelderu/wikipedia-pulsar-astra)
 - [Wikipedia - What's up in the world?
 (Front-end)](https://github.com/michelderu/wikipedia-streamlit) **(THIS PROJECT)**

 ## Introduction
-Wikipedia is and amazing source of information 🧠.
+Wikipedia is an amazing source of information 🧠.
 With all the real-time additions and updates of articles, it's a valuable source of information about what's happening in the world 🌍.
 Perhaps even faster than the news 📰.
 And that's what this project is all about: Accessing the most relevant articles from Wikipedia to answer your questions.

 Additionally, this project is a good example of how to build a rock-solid, scalable, and performant enterprise architecture 🚀.
 It makes use of the following technologies:
 - [Astra Streaming](https://www.datastax.com/products/datastax-astra-streaming): A fully managed Pulsar as a service that provides a real-time pub-sub messaging platform.